Note: We strongly recommend using the automatic upgrade described in Upgrading Kentico 7 to 8.

 - Copy the content of the upgrade file folder (created in step 4) into the root of your web project folder.
 Overwrite all files.

 If your project is a web application, rebuild the Kentico solution in Visual Studio.
-You may need to upgrade your custom code to successfully rebuild the solution.
+You may need to go through the Steps after the upgrade to successfully rebuild the solution.

 Step 6 - Web.config upgrade